scloud19/SECipedia/apache/apache_tutorial/apache_intro_material.md

       <IfModule prefork.c>
         StartServers 8
-          Number of child server processes created on startup.
-As the number of processes is dynamically controlled depending on the load, there is usually little reason to adjust this parameter.
+          # Number of child server processes created on startup.
+As the number of processes is
+          # dynamically controlled depending on the load, there is usually little reason to adjust this
+          # parameter.
         MinSpareServers 5
-          Idle servers that can be added due to load MaxSpareServers 20
+          # Idle servers that can be added due to load
+        MaxSpareServers 20
-         Idle servers that can be added due to load ServerLimit 256
+         # Idle servers that can be added due to load
+        ServerLimit 256

         MaxClients 256
-          Maximum number of connections that will be processed simultaneously.
-For additional requests that exceed this number, they will be queued.
+          # Maximum number of connections that will be processed simultaneously.
+For additional
+          # requests that exceed this number, they will be queued.
-            Remember HTTP is stateless
+          # Remember HTTP is stateless
       <IfModule>

-        Other directives
-          ServerRoot '/etc/httpd'
-            Where the log files and configuration file are.
-            The files/directories that are referenced in the conf files will be relative to this directory.

-          DirectoryIndex index.html
-            What file apache will serve if a directory is requested

-Apache bootstrap and associated privileges

-  For all privledged ports (ports less than 1024) must be bound and used by root
-    Thus, when apache starts, the initial process starts as root.

-    After the initialization, apache spawns a number of child processes that wait for connections.
-These processes run with the User and Group identity as seen below.

-      Directive Name/ User or Group name
-      User apache
-      Group apache
-        The apache group and user account were added when the httpd package was installed

-      When serving files from apache, linux looks at the user and group identites and will allow/deny access to a given file

 Apache Authentication/Authorization